 Section 2.
-If there is any conflict between applicable Federal and/or State statutes, rules or regulations and this Governance Charter, such statute, rule or regulation will prevail.
-If any provision of this Governance Charter is held invalid, the remainder of this Governance Charter will not be affected thereby.
+If there is any conflict between applicable Federal and/or State statutes, rules or regulations and these bylawsthis Governance Charter, such statute, rule or regulation will prevail.
+If any provision of these bylawsthis Governance Charter is held invalid, the remainder of these bylawsthis Governance Charter will not be affected thereby.